Juris-M/jurism-docs/tutorial.rst

     </div>

-Next, let's search Japanese Amazon for Kouichirou Itoh's book about causality and data analysis.
+Next, let's search Japanese Amazon for Itō Kōichirō's book about causality and data analysis.
 Once again, |jurism| makes a new record for this book and stores the title, author names etc. in the appropriate fields.

 .. raw:: html